-Heart Care International is a not-for-profit organization (501-C3), based in Greenwich, Connecticut, providing high quality and compassionate surgical and medical care pro-bono to needy children and young adults with heart disease in developing countries.
+Heart Care International is a not-for-profit organization (501-C3), based in Greenwich, Connecticut, providing high quality and compassionate surgical and medical care pro-bono to needy children and teenagers with heart disease in developing countries.
 Dedicated medical professionals who donate their time and services staff medical missions.
 Medical supplies and equipment are donated from medical companies or purchased through philanthropic donations.
 Importantly, Heart Care International trains host-country medical professionals to perform diagnostic and surgical therapy in order to function independently into the future.

 In developing countries, many indigent children born with a heart defect are unlikely to receive the treatment they need to prolong their life.
 For some, a diagnosis is never made, for others, the diagnosis is inaccurate, but for all, the likelihood of receiving consistent care and a life-saving surgery is low.
 Government hospitals are often overcrowded and can only offer very limited cardiac care.
 Waiting lists for an interventional treatment can run many months, if not years.
 Many children will die waiting.
 Some children will not even be included on a waiting list for surgery because the type of operation that they require is not available in their country.
 Well-intentioned bright doctors and nurses in these countries need help in gaining diagnostic and treatment experience as well as the necessary equipment and supplies to provide heart care now and into the future.
 Heart Care International intends to bring a real solution to these children and their families.
 The human need is enormous and Heart Care International needs your support to help save lives.

 The Mission of Heart Care International is to improve the health of indigent children challenged with heart disease who live in developing countries throughout the world.